 Extension cords are the perfect solution when you need to power a device whose cord doesn't reach an outlet.
 However, indoor extension cords are very different from outdoor extension cords, and the two should not be confused.
 An outdoor extension cord can be used indoors, but you should never use an indoor extension cord for outdoor tasks.
-Knowing the difference indoor and outdoor cords will help you eliminate safety hazards.
+Knowing the differences between indoor and outdoor extension cords will help you eliminate safety hazards.

 The main difference between indoor and outdoor extension cords is the insulation used in their construction.
 Indoor extension cords do not have the same materials and protective insulation as outdoor extension cords do.
 Outdoor cords are made with durable insulation to protect against moisture and temperature changes.
 Sunlight can also break down the insulation used for indoor extension cords, but outdoor extension cords use a special material to protect against light damage.
-Outdoor extension cords are also constructed to prevent damage from chemicals, such as oil.
+Outdoor extension cords are also constructed to prevent damage from chemicals such as oil.

 The gauge of an extension cord is determined by the size or diameter of the conducting wires inside.
 Larger-gauge conducting wire allows more current to flow through the extension cord, which is required at greater lengths and for different pieces of equipment.
 Indoor extension cords rarely come in lengths longer than 25 feet, while outdoor extension cords come in lengths up to 150 feet or more.
 You will need the proper combination of gauge and distance specifications to safely power your appliances.

 To power a leaf blower, for instance, you'll need a 16-gauge light-duty cord within 50 feet of an outlet.
 An indoor table lamp will need an 18-gauge cord specified for up to 25 feet.
 A circular saw requires a 12-gauge, heavy-duty outdoor extension cord for up to 100 feet.
 An indoor vacuum can use a common 16-gauge indoor extension cord.